pawlovskiii/learning-solidity/README.md

 ## General info

-The whole repository consists of several contracts from [Solidity documentation](https://docs.soliditylang.org/en/v0.8.15/) which I deeply rework to understand every detail.
+The whole repository consists of several contracts from [the Solidity documentation](https://docs.soliditylang.org/en/v0.8.15/) which I deeply rework to understand every detail.
 After that, I tried to refactor the code or add additional functionality to improve it.